GGBroX/ComfyUI-Router/README.md

 It is designed to help build modular workflows with explicit branching, while keeping everything visible in the graph.

+It is especially useful for rapidly switching between multiple model pipelines inside the same ComfyUI workflow.

+---

 ## Included Nodes

 ### 1) `GGBro Channel Selector`